open/close all folders

-Partly averted: not only Akko-chan didn't learn to make up for both her self-inflicted handicaps, but lost every shred of self-reliance and independence, becoming unable to even try to communicate her plight and risking certain death while running blindly (and foolishly) straight in a ravine.
-She gets however her Aesop when the deaf boy himself, with an impressing (at least to her) show of his abilities manages to track and save her.
+- Used in Himitsu no Akko-chan, in the aptly named "_____" episode.
+To make herself more empathetic to the new deaf kid in her class, Akko-chan asks her magic mirror to make her deaf and mute, forgetting that her magic mirror could only obey spoken commands.
+Not only did she not learn to make up for her self-inflicted handicaps, but lost every shred of self-reliance and independence, becoming unable to even try to communicate her plight and risking certain death by running blindly into a ravine.
+She gets her Aesop when the deaf boy himself, with an impressive (at least to her) show of his abilities, manages to track and save her.
 The Reset Button comes with a lecture about his Handicapped Badass status.

 Live Action TV

 - Our Miss Brooks: In the episode "Marinated Hearing".
 Walter Denton sets off an old cannon from the Spanish-American War.
 Mr. Conklin's standing too close, and suffers from temporary deafness as a result.
 Hilarity Ensues.

 - In the episode "Out Of Sight, Out Of Mind," Hawkeye is temporarily blinded by a heater explosion.
 While he is blind, he comes to rely on his sense of hearing more, to the point where he can replicate Radar's ability to predict incoming choppers.

 - The same happens to Klinger when he temporarily goes deaf.
 He regains his hearing just in time to not get a medical discharge.

 - Similarly, in the episode "C*A*V*E", Hawkeye is claustrophobic and refuses to enter a roomy cave, although he's never mentioned this phobia before and has often hidden in tiny spaces, including a nurse's footlocker and small closets.